Book a Free Consultation

 Court Representation:

-Solicitors can represent clients in court, but typically only less complex matters or lower courts.
-If the legal problem is more complex or concerns higher courts, solicitors will brief a barrister to take over advocacy.
+Solicitors can represent clients in court, but typically only for less complex matters or in lower courts.
+If the legal problem is more complex or concerns higher courts, they will brief a barrister to take over advocacy.
 Barristers specialise in courtroom procedures, legal arguments, and cross-examination.

 Work Environment:

 Solicitors typically work within law firms, government agencies, legal departments, or as sole practitioners.
-Solicitors often work in teams and collaborate with other solicitors and professionals.
+They often work in teams and collaborate with other professionals.
 On the other hand, barristers are usually self-employed and work within a barrister’s chamber.
 Barristers are engages on a case-by-case basis as needed, instead of working directly with the clients.

-Our solicitors have a portfolio of barristers that we work with on a case by case basis.
-Call us today at 1 800 572 122 to discuss your problems or concern, and we’ll be happy to help.
+We have a portfolio of barristers that we work with on a case by case basis.
+Call us today at +61 485 872 417 to discuss your problems or concern, and we’ll be happy to help.
+They will work around the clock to ensure you get the best possible outcome for your situation, and that your needs are taken care of.

 Loading...